UsabilityEngineering/team-builder/README.md

 The fact that none of the students got stuck on any tasks either indicates that the UI was well designed using common conventions or that the **tasks were too simple to test learnability**.
 Moving forward, these are the changes that we could make.
 * Improve the tests by having the user **start at the beginning of the first task** for each new task.
 This can better test if the application is learnable.
 * Make the tasks a **multi-step and multi-page process** to better understand users' paths as they navigate the application.
-Could give **insight to better/other workflows**.
+Could give **insight into better/other workflows**.
 * **Make recommended changes** based on the feedback from the user test.
 * **Run another user test** with the everything listed above.